What is the Dyson Institute?

 The Institute was born out of a challenge.
 In 2016, James Dyson asked Jo Johnson – then Minister for Universities – how the UK government planned to tackle the shortage of engineers.
 Jo’s answer: start your own higher education institution.

-Inspired by this, the Dyson Institute opened in 2017.
-Each year, approximately 40 undergraduates join to study for a degree, while gaining professional workplace experience and leadership development.
+Inspired by this, the Dyson Institute opened in 2017, offering approximately 30-40 undergraduates per year the opportunity to study for a degree, while gaining professional workplace experience and leadership development within Dyson.

-This was the natural next step in James’s commitment to re-engineering education, following the creation of the James Dyson Foundation in 2002 to support STEM education.
-Since its inception, James has invested a total of £70 million into the programme.
+This was the natural next step in James’s commitment to re-engineering education, following the creation of the James Dyson Foundation in 2002 to support STEM and STEAM (with Art included) education.

 How does it work?